shawes/ang-moh-in-the-east/_posts/2022-06-10-katong-wanton-mee.md

 The taste of the wanton mee does not let the place down.
 The noodles have a great QQ, perfectly cooked with that bite.
 The sauce is abundant in flavour, with what tastes like duck fat.
 The fat ensures the sauce coats the noodles and your tongue.
 Heavenly.
 The chilli sauce is not spicy, but it does its job.
 The weak point of the dish is probably the char siew.
 While the serving fo meat is generous and the flavour is there, sadly its a little dry.

-Probably the best wanton mee in the Katong/Joo Chiat area, but that's beside the point, its worth it for the price of nostalgia alone.
+Maybe not the best wanton mee in the Katong/Joo Chiat area, but that's beside the point, its worth it for the price of nostalgia alone.

 **Price:** $5.00